 Introduced in 2001, the VAT refund scheme for museums and galleries (Section 33A of the VAT Act 1994) is aimed at supporting the provision of free access to museums and galleries in the UK.
 The scheme allowed national and university museums and galleries to claim back VAT incurred on most goods and services purchased in order to grant free rights of admission to their collections.

-From 16 March 2016 the eligibility criteria for the scheme is to be broadened with applications welcomed from any museums and galleries that meet the basic criteria as set out below.
+From 16 March 2016 the eligibility criteria for the scheme was broadened with applications welcomed from any museums and galleries that meet the basic criteria as set out below.

 To be eligible for VAT refunds museums and galleries must apply via the relevant body.